vircadia/screenshare-prototype/README.md

-# Screen Share Protype for Vircadia
+# Screenshare Prototype for Vircadia